k-i-b-i-wott/Chatbot/README.md

 # 🩺 Medical Chatbot

 A smart AI-powered chatbot designed to answer medical-related questions using Retrieval-Augmented Generation (RAG).
-It combines the power of LLMs (like OpenAI or Gemini) with vector-based document search to provide accurate, context-aware answers from trusted medical sources.
+It combines the power of LLMs ( Gemini) with vector-based document search to provide accurate, context-aware answers from trusted medical sources.

 ---